n8ebel/Slides/conferences/droidconnyc18/slides_working_effectively_across_space_time.md

 - buy in
 - trust from day one

+^ trust that you're employees will do their jobs

+^ value output
 ___

-# Engagement
+# Engagement: Group Involvement
+- regular sync ups & 1:1s
+- encourage casual communication
 - schedule time to chat as a team
-- regular sync ups
-- encourage casual communication
-- team onsites

 ___

-# Engagement

-- Team Building
-- once in a while, have everyone work on the same thing (techdebt)
-- lunch & learn, conferences, etc

-___

-# Engagement
+# Engagement: Group Involvement
 - make time to discuss & brainstorm in a high-bandwidth manner
 - value/seek input & views from everyone
 - groups > 1:1

-- find/reserve a quite space for video
+___

+# Engagement: Team Building

+- team on-sites
+- shared activity weeks: hackathons, tech-debt, etc
+- lunch & learn, conferences, etc

+___

+# Engagement: Build Connections

+- assume good intent
+- protect 1:1 time with manager
+- make yourself visible
+- build relationships

+^ have allies on other teams

 ___